YuanChongyang/day1/README.md

 # day1
-this si my first github project
+this is my first github project